Rothamsted/bioknet-onto/README.md

 # Structured accession, allow for linking of identifier and context.
 bkr:TOB1_acc  a             bk:Accession ;
         dcterms:identifier  "TOB1"^^<xsd:string> ;
         bk:dataSource       bkds:UNIPROTKB; # instance of bk:DataSource.
-We havea list of predefined data sources.
+We have a list of predefined data sources. bk:is_annotated_by obo:GO_0030014.
-        bk:is_annotated_by obo:GO_0030014.
 ```